This post may contain eBay affiliate links. Please read our disclosure policy.

 Best Yasiel Puig Rookie Card: 2013 Bowman Chrome RC #BCA-Y

 In recent years, being switched between teams hasn’t helped the player to find any rhythm, and he’s a free agent at the current time of writing.
-His average hasn’t topped .267 over the past four years, giving some indication of his fall from grace.
+His average hasn’t topped .267 over the past four years, indicating his fall from grace.

 The Atlanta Braves were expected to sign Puig in July 2020, although a positive Covid-19 result ended his hopes as he entered quarantine instead.
 As well as the Braves, the Giants, Baltimore Orioles, and Miami Marlins had also reportedly shown interest in the outfielder.

-His rookie card prices have almost hit rock bottom following a couple of difficult years, but he’s likely to get another chance with one of the teams named above.
+His rookie card prices have almost hit rock bottom following a few difficult years, but he’s likely to get another chance with one of the above teams.
 Is it too late for Puig to apply himself, or does he have what it takes to finally capitalize on a talent that earned him an All-Star appearance at such a young age?

 We are leaning towards it being a little too late and his best years are behind him… pass.